ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 2. There is **no warm-up phase** for the playoff.
 3. There will be four separate mappools.
    - Each playoff rounds use different mappool.
-   - The number and the type of beatmaps is depends on the actual situation.
+   - The number and the type of beatmaps depends on the actual situation.
    - Each mappool has one tiebreaker.
    - Possible mod choices for the FreeMod bracket are `No Fail`, `Hidden`, `Fade In`, `Flashlight`, and `Mirror`.
-4. PLayers will have 2 minutes to pick a beatmap and ban a beatmap, players will have 2 minutes to get ready.
+4. Players will have 2 minutes to pick a beatmap and ban a beatmap, players will have 2 minutes to get ready.
 If a player takes more time than allowed, the procedures adopted will be as follows:
    - For map bans, the player forfeits the ban.
    - For map picks, a random map will be chosen from the mappool using `!roll X`, where `X` is the number of maps that were neither picked nor banned, excluding the tiebreaker.
    - For a ready timer, the referee will use `!mp start 10` command.